AppGharage/Curriculum/docs/backend/README.md

 * **Project**

-  Build something with what you have learnt using any of the languages you choose.
+  Build as many projects as you can using any of the language you choose.
 Example: Command line applications etc.

 ## Package Managers